 Agricultural genomics, or agrigenomics (the application of genomics in agriculture), has and will continue to drive sustainable productivity and offer solutions to the mounting challenges of feeding the global population.
 Using modern technology, farmers, breeders, and researchers can easily identify the genetic markers linked to desirable traits, informing cultivation and breeding decisions.

-We are dedicated to advancing the future of agrigenomics through product development, collaborations with consortia, and interaction with the community.
+We are dedicated to advancing the future of agrigenomics through product development and interaction with the community.
 Our microarray and next-generation sequencing (NGS) technologies are helping researchers and breeders develop healthier and more productive crops and livestock.

-Agrigenomics empowers many applications in commercial agriculture, including trait screening, marker-assisted backcrossing, and parentage testing.
-Our technologies are helping researchers and breeders evaluate and predict genetic merit in agricultural species, leading to improved selection practices.Learn More
+Agrigenomics empowers applications such as trait screening, marker-assisted backcrossing, and parentage testing.
+Our technologies help researchers and breeders evaluate and predict genetic merit.

 “This is the most exciting time to be in genomics,” says Charlie Johnson from Texas A&M University.
 He, along with Chris Austin and Larry Croft from Deakin University in Australia and Ryo Koyanagi from the Okinawa Institute of Science and Technology (OIST) in Japan, discuss how the NovaSeq System is making large-scale plant and animal sequencing projects possible.

-Read how commercial agriculture is embracing genotyping to enable farmers to enhance the quantity and quality of their milk for cheese production.Read Interview
+Genotyping enables a farmer to enhance the quantity and quality of milk produced by his herd for cheese production.Read Interview